 352 people were recruited in 2021, including 111 gaps reported from business units, 181 resigns and 60 to be retired.

 In 2021, 158 people were promoted in the company, of which the average score of 84.9 and the average score of the technical course test is 86.8. (passing criteria is 80)

 Voluntary employee turnover rate

-In 2020, the number of departing employees reached 707, which represents a turnover rate of 15.73%.
-The voluntary separation rate was 12.79% (a total of 575 employees resigned voluntarily).
-The slightly increased turnover rate can mainly be attributed to organizational adjustments in overseas companies as a result of the COVID-19 pandemic.
+In 2021, the number of departing employees reached 651, which represents a turnover rate of 14.82%.
+The voluntary separation rate was 13.25%.
 The Company also conducted a statistical analysis of the turnover conditions in the management level (entry- to top-level).
 The number of departing managers reached 44, which represents a turnover rate of 4.88%.
-Broken down by age groups, the turnover rates reached 12.1%, 8.25%, and 6.8% in the below 30, 30-50, and above 50 age groups, respectively.
-This clearly shows that young employees are more likely to leave the Company.
-We have therefore made an ongoing commitment to improving workplace experiences to strengthen the intent of young employees to stay with the Company.
+Broken down by age groups, the turnover rates reached 12.1%, 8.25%, and 6.8% in the “below 30”, “30-50”, and “above 50” age groups, respectively.